Detection Process

 Filtering

 --min-confidence controls which findings are included in the report.
-By default, the threshold is 0, so rejected findings are still shown.
+By default, the threshold is 0, so rejected results are still shown, which is useful for understanding why they were rejected.
 Raising the threshold hides lower-confidence findings.

 secrets-hunter . --min-confidence 75